titobs/udacity-bikeshare-project_github/README.md

     * average travel time
 * User info
     * counts of each user type
-    * counts of each gender (only available for NYC and Chicago)
+    * counts of each gender (only available for New_York_City and Chicago)
-    * earliest, most recent, most common year of birth (only available for NYC and Chicago)
+    * earliest, most recent, most common year of birth (only available for New_York_City and Chicago)

 # How to run the project
 * Clone the project